 - Wart removal

 - Skin biopsies

 Training provided by Family Medicine Clinic faculty and clinical pharmacist with specialized training in diabetes management.
 Patient care in this area includes in-depth education on treatment options and nutrition lessons, empowering patients to better care for diabetes and its complications.

 In-depth training about evaluation and non-surgical treatment of sports injuries or conditions are covered and there are opportunities available to work with local schools, colleagues, and professional teams.

 Tuesday Afternoon Conference

-Didactics is held weekly and organized as a single half-day – free of other clinical duties – which allows more dedicated learning time.
-Speakers range from specialists at our world renowned institution, to our very own residents presenting their scholarly work.
+Didactics are held weekly and organized as a single half-day – free of other clinical duties – which allows more dedicated learning time.
+Speakers range from specialists at our world renowned institution, to our faculty and residents presenting their scholarly work.